acerbilab/S-VBMC/README.md

 # Stacking Variational Bayesian Monte Carlo (S-VBMC)

 ### Overview
 Stacking Variational Bayesian Monte Carlo (S-VBMC) is a fast post-processing step for [Variational Bayesian Monte Carlo (VBMC)](https://github.com/acerbilab/pyvbmc).
-VBMC produces a variational posterior in the form of a Gaussian mixture.
+VBMC is an approximate Bayesian inference technique that produces a variational posterior in the form of a Gaussian mixture.
 S-VBMC improves upon this by combining ("stacking") the Gaussian mixture components from several independent VBMC runs into a single, larger mixture, which we call "stacked posterior".
 It then re-optimizes the weights of this combined mixture to maximize the combined Evidence Lower BOund (ELBO, a lower bound on log [model evidence](https://en.wikipedia.org/wiki/Marginal_likelihood)).

 A key advantage of S-VBMC is its efficiency: **the original model is never re-evaluated**, making it an inexpensive way to boost inference performance.
 Furthermore, **no communication is needed among VBMC runs**, making it possible to run them in parallel before applying S-VBMC as a post-processing step with negligible computational overhead.